How to get touch with us over the festive period

 Partner and Solicitor, Endurance Arthur, co-head of our dedicated Medical Negligence team said “This was a landmark prosecution but at its heart was the tragic and avoidable loss of baby Harry Richford’s life at East Kent Hospitals NHS Foundation Trust in 2017.”

-“Harry’s grieving parents’ concerns about the standard of care he and his mother Sarah received were swept under carpet and they had to persist in a fight to get to the truth of the Trust’s failings.
+“Harry’s grieving parents’ concerns about the standard of care he and his mother Sarah received were swept under the carpet and they had to persist in a fight to get to the truth of the Trust’s failings.
 The Trust was more concerned about its reputation than improving standards of care but, as a result of the brave parents battle, neonatal deaths at the Trust have fallen by 55% since 2020 and still births have fallen by 20%.”

-“The case not only demonstrates the importance of questioning standards of care when healthcare failings are suspected after tragic loss or severe injury occurs, it also sadly illustrates that a hospital Trust’s initial response to complaints about care may need further scrutiny.”
+“The case not only demonstrates the importance of questioning standards of care when healthcare failings are suspected after a tragic loss or severe injury occurs, but it also sadly illustrates that a hospital Trust’s initial response to complaints about care may need further scrutiny.”

 Sarah Richford, Harry’s mum said after the Trust admitted its guilt, “We've got some level of justice that means that although Harry's life was short, hopefully it's made a difference and that other babies won't die.”